jnephin/ebsa-nsb-reevaluation/README.md

 4) Organise data into 3 geodatabases: SurveyData.gdb, PresenceData.gdb and PolygonData.gdb
 5) Each feature in the geodatabase is a distinct layer (e.g. species, cholorophyll, diversity)
 6) For survey data features rename the field of interest with the name of the feature
-7) Create 1km grid from NSB polygon (with 1km buffer)
+7) Create 1km grid from NSB polygon (with 1km buffer to ensure no data is lost at the coastal boundary)

 GroupbyGrid.R